 Common signs of gum disease include:

 Brushing and flossing daily, as well as maintaining regular visits with your dentists for thorough, professional cleanings, are just a few ways that you can take control of your oral health and ensure that you fight off the problems associated with gum disease.
-Dr. Milligan of Eastland Dental Center in Bloomington can schedule you for a consultation appointment and educate you and your family on how to protect yourselves from gum disease and other irreversible dental concerns with proper oral health care.
+Drs.
+Mike and Marisa Milligan of Eastland Dental Center in Bloomington can schedule you for a consultation appointment and educate you and your family on how to protect yourselves from gum disease and other irreversible dental concerns with proper oral health care.

 Dr. Mike completed his doctor of dental medicine degree from Southern Illinois University in 1978.
 Dr. Marisa completed her doctor of dental medicine degree from Midwestern University in 2015.
 Both doctors have logged hundreds of hours of continuing education to stay on top of the latest technologies in dentistry as well as the most current research on the oral-systemic, mouth-body connection to benefit their patients.
 Dr. Mike and Dr. Marisa are active members and in excellent standing with the American Dental Association, Illinois State Dental Association, Chicago Dental Society, McLean County Dental Association, American Academy of Oral Systemic Health, and numerous other societies.